PeaceDeadTS/dataset-canvas/PROJECT_CONSTITUTION.md

 *   **Framework**: Express.js provides the routing and middleware structure.
 *   **Database**: MariaDB is used as the relational database.
 The system supports connections via both TCP/IP and more secure Unix sockets.
 *   **ORM**: TypeORM manages database connections, entity definitions, and queries.
 The application relies on a **globally available database connection**, managed through a centralized `AppDataSource` instance (`src/data-source.ts`), ensuring consistency between the main application and command-line tools.
-The system consistently uses the `getManager()` function to retrieve entity repositories.
+The system consistently uses the `manager` property (e.g., `AppDataSource.manager`) to retrieve entity repositories.
 This architectural pattern is key to the testing strategy: the test setup script (`test-setup.ts`) establishes a global connection to an isolated test database *before* any tests run, allowing the application code to operate identically in both test and production environments without needing modification.
 *   **Database Schema Management (Migrations)**: To ensure safety and predictability, the project uses a robust **migration-based workflow** instead of automatic schema synchronization (`synchronize: true`).
     *   **Technology**: TypeORM's built-in migration system is used to track and apply database schema changes in a safe, version-controlled manner.
     *   **Workflow**: When a change to an entity is made (e.g., adding a column), a developer generates a new migration file using the `npm run migration:generate` command.
 This file contains the raw SQL needed to apply the changes.